poyea/bk-tree/README.md

 ```

 ## License
-This repository is licensed under MIT.
+This repository is licensed under The GNU General Public License v3.0.
 See also [LICENSE](LICENSE) for details.

 ## References